ds300/derivablejs/README.md

 ## Derivables

-This library satisfies the notion that **changes in state should not cascade over time**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
+Derivables are an observable-like state container which satisfy the notion that **changes in state should not cascade over time**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
 We don't seem to have a handle on this issue, and it causes serious mess in our brains and code.

-Derivables clean that mess up by enabling you to make pure declarative statements about how your bits of state are related.
-Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to make sure that all the relevant updates happen at the same time, keeping everything—*every goshdarn thing*—consistent.
-Always.
-And here's another bombshell: that's done *lazily* on a fine-grained basis, so you never need to worry about wasting precious CPU cycles.
+This library cleans that mess up by enabling you to make pure declarative statements about how your bits of state depend on each other.
+Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to keep everything—*every goshdarn thing*—consistent.
+What's more: that's done *lazily* on a fine-grained basis, so things you don't need right now are not kept up to date (until you need them again, of course).

 There are two types of Derivable: